maxims94/electric-mobility-study/README.md

 **Some of the most striking results:**
 * Norway is unparalleled in the world when it comes to EV market share.
 In fact, its numbers were so high that it had to be excluded from model training.
 * The time series data on electric car registrations in Europe shows an exponential trend; this is likely to continue in the next years and we should expect the share of EVs to rise immensely
-* Nearly every European country sees a steady increase in the market share of EVs; more slower (Poland, Hungary) than others (Germany, France), but the trend is unmistakable!
+* Nearly every European country sees a steady rise of the market share of EVs; some (Poland, Hungary) more slower than others (Germany, France), but the trend is unmistakable!
+* To my surprise, success of nationalist parties does not correlate negatively with EV market share!
+The other characteristics, however, behave as expected (the strongest correlation is with GDP per capita)

 ## Notebooks